RedisLabs/redislabs-docs/content/rc/administration/configure/backups.md

 ## Google Cloud Storage (GCS)

-There are two ways to backup to Google Cloud Storage and which you use depends on the Redis version your database has in Redis Enterprise Cloud.
+There are two ways to backup to Google Cloud Storage and which you use depends on the Redis version your database has in Redis Cloud Essentials.
 To identify the version go to the configuration page of the database you wish to backup.